Christianity in the 17th century: Puritan emigration

 Emigration to North America of Protestants, in what became New England, was led by a group of Puritan separatists based in the Netherlands ("the pilgrims").
 Establishing a colony at Plymouth in 1620, they received a charter from the King of England.
 This successful, though initially quite difficult, colony marked the beginning of the Protestant presence in America (the earlier French, Spanish and Portuguese settlements were Catholic).
 Unlike the Spanish or French, the English colonists made little initial effort to evangelise the native peoples.

 Roman Catholicism

 Devotions to Mary

-Pope Paul V and Gregory XV ruled in 1617 and 1622 to be invalid to state that Mary was conceived non-immaculate.
+Pope Paul V and Gregory XV ruled in 1617 and 1622 that it was invalid to say that Mary was conceived non-immaculate.
 Alexander VII declared in 1661 that the soul of Mary was free from original sin.
-Popular Marian piety was even more colourful and varied than ever before: Numerous Marian pilgrimages, Marian Salve devotions, new Marian litanies, Marian theatre plays, Marian hymns, Marian processions.
+Popular Marian piety was even more colourful and varied than ever before, and included numerous Marian pilgrimages, Marian Salve devotions, new Marian litanies, Marian theatre plays, Marian hymns, Marian processions.
 Marian fraternities, today mostly defunct, had millions of members.